Wichita Police Department asks for help naming new eagle mascot

 The grimacing raptor stands more than 6 feet tall and wears a black vest emblazoned with “POLICE” on its back and chest.
 It mirrors the bald eagle that appears on the badges worn by Wichita police officers and was chosen to represent the people of Kansas, Sgt.
 Nikki Woodrow said.

-“We need your help.
-We need you to help us name our eagle,” Woodrow said after introducing it to the public over a lighthearted, energetic Facebook Live stream.
+“We need you to help us name our eagle,” Woodrow said after introducing it to the public over a lighthearted, energetic Facebook Live stream.
 The announcement, dubbed “Operation Talon,” was rounded out with dancing, appearances by other Wichita-area mascots and a tongue-in-cheek gift — a box of doughnuts — from the Wichita Fire Department’s dog, Sparky.

 Anyone who wants to suggest a name for the eagle can do so on the Wichita Police Department’s Facebook page over the next week.
 The department is asking that suggestions be creative and family-friendly.